WILL HEALTH INSURANCE PAY MEDICAL BILLS AFTER AN ACCIDENT CAUSED BY SOMEONE ELSE? CAN THEY REFUSE TO PAY IF I DON’T SUE OTHER PERSON?

-The reason for the letter is that the health insurance company hopes to get their money back a third party that caused the accident.
-This is called subrogation.
+The reason for the letter is that the health insurance company hopes to get their money back from a third party that caused the accident.
+This is called “subrogation.”
 Almost every health insurance policy includes a provision that if you are injured by a third party and sue or bring a claim because of your injury, your health insurer is entitled to get their money back for the medical treatment they paid for.

-Our accident injury lawyers are sometimes asked what happens if you decide not to sue or pursue a claim, or if you do pursue a claim and lose, will the health insurance company cut you off or still pay the medical bills?
+Our accident injury lawyers are sometimes asked what happens if you decide not to sue, or if you do pursue a claim and lose?
+Will your health insurance company cut you off or still pay your medical bills?
 The answer is that they will most likely still pay the medical bills from your injury whether you sue the person at fault or not.